baowenxuan/FedCollab/README.md

 ## Introduction

-**FedCollab** is a federated learning algorithm which alleviate the negative transfer problem by by clustering clients into non-overlapping coalitions based on clients' data quantities and their pairwise distribution distances.
+**FedCollab** is an algorithm which alleviates the negative transfer problem in federated learning by clustering clients into non-overlapping coalitions based on (1) clients' data quantities and (2) their pairwise distribution distances.

 ## Requirements